corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/config-users/permission-system-entities.md

 * `Enabled` is a boolean flag to indicate whether the user is enabled or temporarily suspended.
 * `E-mail` is an email address for the user account used for communication of any important information affecting this account.
 The same email address may be used for multiple accounts.
 * `Salt value` is a randomly generated value used when hashing the password.
-It only makes sense when password is assigned as well.
+It only makes sense when the password is assigned as well.
 * `Hashed password` ia a salted and hashed representation of the password.
  This property can be set to `null` for SSO-only accounts.